 What we do

-The Government Commercial Function is a cross-government network procuring or supporting the procurement of goods and services for the government.
+The Government Commercial Function (GCF) is a cross-government network consisting of:

-We aim to increase the commercial capabilities of the Civil Service, making significant savings for the taxpayer and delivering improved public services.
+We aim to improve the commercial capabilities of the Civil Service.
+This will make significant savings for the taxpayer and deliver improved public services.

 Who we are

 The GCF is one of the Civil Service Functions.
 It is made up of commercial professionals supported by colleagues from a variety of disciplines.

 The commercial directors and their directorates work on an agenda set by their department, supported by a number of central teams.
 Their activities are co-ordinated by the Government Chief Commercial Officer.

 The central teams offer specialist support for departments:

 Complex Transactions supports departments with complex procurements, negotiations with suppliers and on all cross-government disputes.